Pilares: Building the Capacity of Civil Society to Combat Child Labor and Improve Working Conditions in Colombia

 750,000

-The Pilares project is supporting civil society organizations in Colombia to more effectively detect and combat child labor and unacceptable working conditions in artisanal and small-scale mines.
-Pilares forms networks of civil society organizations and empowers local communities to build grassroots movements.
-Collectively, these movements or networks are improving working conditions and reducing the risk that children will be used in this harmful work.
+This project is building the capacity of civil society organizations to more effectively detect and combat child labor and other unacceptable working conditions (OUWC) in artisanal and small-scale mines in Colombia.
+Pilares formed networks of civil society organizations and empowered local communities to build grassroots movements to improve working conditions and reduce the risk that children will be used in this harmful work.

 The Problem

 Most artisanal and small-scale gold mines in Colombia lack land titles and fail to comply with labor and mining regulations, such as occupational safety and health standards and the use of child labor.
-Children who do work in these mines face harsh working conditions that rob them of their childhoods.
+Children in these mines face harsh working conditions that rob them of their childhoods.
 Some get injured breaking rocks, digging in the dirt with picks, or lifting heavy loads.
-Many get sick from exposure to the mercury used in processing gold, and few find opportunities to get an education or better their lives.
-While Colombia’s Integrated Registration and Information System for Child Labor reports 5,000 cases of children working in or near mines and quarries, there are no truly accurate data on the extent of child labor due to the informality of this sector.
+Many get sick from exposure to the mercury used in processing gold and lack educational opportunities.
+While Colombia's Integrated Registration and Information System for Child Labor (SIRITI) reports 5,000 cases of children working in or near mines and quarries, no accurate data exists on the extent of child labor due to the informality of this sector.

 Our Strategy